treeverse/lakeFS/design/open/DOLLAR_PULLS.md

 * Add new branch protection rule for $PULLS
 * Modify relevant APIs and add check for $PULLS branch protection rule
+* UI: On Add, provide options to select rules.
+Allow editing of rules.

 ### Merge